How PARTs assemble into wholes: Learning the relative composition of images: Related Work

-A popular example of masked image modeling is the MAE framework~\cite{mae}, based on BEiT~\cite{beit}, where a random subset of image patches is masked, and the pretext task involves reconstructing the entire image in pixel space.
-Similarly, in I-JEPA~\cite{ijepa}, the pretext task is to predict the representation of the rest of the image blocks given a single context block, focusing on large-scale models in linear classification.
+A popular example of masked image modeling is MAE~\cite{mae}, based on BEiT~\cite{beit}, where a random subset of image patches is masked, and the model reconstructs the entire image in pixel space.
+Similarly, in I-JEPA~\cite{ijepa}, the pretext task is to predict the representation of the rest of the image blocks given a single context block, focusing on large-scale models in linear probing.
 These methods can be categorized as \emph{generative-based} approaches, where the model reconstructs the original input using generative models, such as VAEs~\cite{vae} or GANs~\cite{goodfellow2020generative}.